kraloveckey/venom/README.md

 **[`^        back to top        ^`](#overview)**

+* [`cset`](https://github.com/cisagov/cset) – A free software tool that guides users through a step-by-step process to collect facility-specific information addressing topics such as hardware, software, administrative policies, and user obligations.
+It then compares that information to relevant security standards and regulations, assesses overall compliance, and provides appropriate recommendations for improving cybersecurity posture.
+The tool pulls its recommendations from a collection of the best available cybersecurity standards, guidelines, and practices.
+Where appropriate, recommendations are linked to a set of actions that can be applied to enhance cybersecurity controls.
 * [`Dradis`](https://dradisframework.com) - Open-source reporting and collaboration tool for IT security professionals.
 * [`Lair`](https://github.com/lair-framework/lair/wiki) - Reactive attack collaboration framework and web application built with meteor.
 * [`Pentest Collaboration Framework (PCF)`](https://gitlab.com/invuls/pentest-projects/pcf) - Open source, cross-platform, and portable toolkit for automating routine pentest processes with a team.
 * [`Reconmap`](https://reconmap.org/) - Open-source collaboration platform for InfoSec professionals that streamlines the pentest process.
 * [`RedELK`](https://github.com/outflanknl/RedELK) - Track and alarm about Blue Team activities while providing better usability in long term offensive operations.
+* [`sysreptor`](https://github.com/Syslifters/sysreptor) – A customizable and powerful penetration testing reporting platform for offensive security professionals.
+Simplify, customize, and automate your pentest reports with ease.

 ------